resoluteworks/invirt/docs/docs/api/invirt-data/page.md

 ## RecordsPage
 The `RecordsPage` component is an abstract representation of a page of records for a result set.
-This can be used to serve complete information about a results page, including the total count for the query, the [Page](#page) reference that it was queried with.
+This can be used to serve complete information about the results, including the total count for the query and the [Page](#page) reference that it was queried with.
 ```kotlin
 data class RecordsPage<T : Any>(
     val records: List<T>,